JS-alliance/jonathan-learning-plan/index.md

 * Build web applications from the ground up
 * Build quality APIs using Node.js
 * integrate data from other apps (like Twitter or Yelp) into your project.
-Apply your programming skills to web development as you build three projects. build full-stack web applications
+Apply your programming skills to web development as you build full-stack web applications
-● Node - Overview
+* Node - Overview
-● Node - HTTP
+* Node - HTTP
-● Node - Express Intro
+* Node - Express Intro
-● Node - Importing Modules With "require"
+* Node - Importing Modules With "require"
-● Node - package.json Files
+* Node - package.json Files
-● Node - Requiring 3rd Party Libraries
+* Node - Requiring 3rd Party Libraries
-● Node - bodyParser
+* Node - bodyParser
-● Node - req.params
+* Node - req.params
-● Node - req.query
+* Node - req.query
-● Node - Express Lifecycle
+* Node - Express Lifecycle
-● Node - Serving Static Files
+* Node - Serving Static Files
-● Node - CORS
+* Node - CORS
-● Node - Express Sessions
+* Node - Express Sessions
-● Node - Security Basics
+* Node - Security Basics
-● Node - Using Config Files to Hide Keys
+* Node - Using Config Files to Hide Keys

-● Node - Authentication Overview
+* Node - Authentication Overview
-● Node - Using Passport
+* Node - Using Passport
-● Node - Using Sessions with Passport
+* Node - Using Sessions with Passport
-● Node - Day 4 Passport - Project
+* Node - Day 4 Passport - Project

 Apply object-oriented best-practices to build maintainable and performant web applications Build Javascript libraries for other developers to use in their applications